eCommerce definition | 7 Types of eCommerce businesses 2023

 Government to Business (G2B)

-When all the information and services are provided by the Government to the Business Organizations.
+When all the information and services are provided by the Government to Business Organizations.
 The information is shared through a vast network of different government websites.

 Business to Government (B2G)